 Khabib Nurmagomedov vs Tony Ferguson UFC 249 Fight/Predictions

-Now that Khabib Nurmagomedov has defended his lightweight belt against his toughest and most skillful opponent to date, Conor McGregor, he has a plethora of title defense options to choose from.
+Now that Khabib Nurmagomedov has defended his lightweight belt two times against Conor McGregor and Dustin Poirier, he has a plethora of title defense options to choose from.

-Some fans are calling for Khabib to move up to welterweight and take a shot to become a double champ; others are clamoring for him to take-on all-time-great Georges St. Pierre (sadly, GSP recently announced his retirement); and different fans yet are eager to see him and longtime rival Tony Ferguson, who beat Anthony Pettis in UFC 229’s co-main event, finally settle their business.
-This latter choice is especially intriguing.
+Some fans are calling for Khabib to move up to welterweight and take a shot to become a double champ; others are clamoring for him to take-on all-time-great Georges St. Pierre at catchweight 160 lbs.
+But most of us are eager to see him and longtime rival Tony Ferguson, who most recently beat Anthony Pettis and Donald Cerrone, finally settle their business.

-For readers who aren’t aware, Khabib and Ferguson’s rivalry dates back more than half a decade, and although they’ve both been at the top of the division for that time (Ferguson hasn’t lost since 2012, and Khabib hasn’t lost at all), they still haven’t fought.
+For readers who aren’t aware, Khabib and Ferguson’s rivalry dates back more than half a decade, and although they’ve both been at the top of the UFC’s lightweight division for that time (Ferguson hasn’t lost since 2012, and Khabib hasn’t lost at all), they still haven’t fought.

-With that said, perhaps we’ve been granted with a chance to break any potential curse that’s inhibiting the bout’s occurrence.
-Nurmagomedov and Ferguson have won consistently and impressively for some time now, and especially because they’re the two best Lightweights in the UFC, that’s a feat to be proud of.
+With that said, perhaps we’ve been granted a chance to break any potential curse that’s inhibiting the bout’s occurrence.
+Nurmagomedov and Ferguson have won consistently and impressively for some time now, and especially because they’re the two best lightweights in the UFC, that’s a feat to be proud of.

 Let’s take a closer look at how a legacy fight between Khabib Nurmagomedov and Tony Ferguson could play out if both men will finally face each other inside the octagon at UFC 249 on April 18, 2020.
 You might not know but in the undercard at UFC 249 will also fight Khabib’s 24-year-old cousin Umar Nurmagomedov.

 1) Nurmagomedov vs Ferguson 1:0.